Career Development Policy

 Procedures related to policy

-Consistent with the principle of local autonomy, boards of education have control over the design of their own career programs.
-The number and type of courses for a specific career program are board decisions.
+Consistent with the principle of local autonomy, boards of education and independent school authorities have control over the design of their own career programs, including the number and type of courses for a specific career program.

-Boards must approve all career programs offered by the school, district, or authority.
-Before offering career programs, the board may wish to establish a community advisory committee to create community partnerships.
+Boards of education and independent school authorities must approve all the career programs they offer.
+Before offering career programs, boards and authorities may wish to establish a community advisory committee to create community partnerships.